 Disability Mentoring Day (AAPD) Disability Mentoring Day (DMD) program connects nearly 16,500 students and job seekers with disabilities to thousands of employers each year.
 The 2011 events took place in over 200 locations across the country.
 DMD, held the third Wednesday in October, promotes career development through hands-on programs, job shadowing, and ongoing mentoring.
 This experience has helped thousands of past participants develop lasting relationships and secure internships or jobs.

 Microsoft has made a commitment to hiring qualified candidates for full-time, permanent positions in engineering, data science, and data analyst.
-Interested candidates can submit their resumes to firstname.lastname@example.org and read more about the program here.
+Interested candidates can submit their resumes to email@example.com.

 Specialisterne works to enable jobs for high functioning people with autism, and similar challenges, through social entrepreneurship, innovative employment models, and a national change in mindset.
+Those wishing to enter Specialisterne’s recruitment process and be referred to potential employers should fill out a survey available here.

 Spectrum Careers is a resouce connecting job seekers on the Autism Spectrum with inclusive employers.
 Job seekers can log in to view over 15,000 job postings, and get instructions on how to show off their skills using a video resume.
 Traditional resumes are also accepted.